-Transport for Greater Manchester (TfGM) is the regional transport executive for Greater Manchester and controlled via Greater Manchester Combined Authority, a TfN Constituent Authority, the mayor of which is a TfN Board member.
-During the year TfGM has provided elements of information and communications technology and facilities management support to the organisation on a contractual basis.
-TfN's Manchester based office space was leased from TfGM for part of the year and TfN moved to Manchester City Council ("MCC") offices in October 2023.
-In total, TfN incurred expenditure of $\pounds 0.12m$ (2023: $\pounds 0.52m$) with TfGM and $\pounds 0.08m$ (2023: $\pounds ni$) with MCC.
+Manchester City Council (MCC) is the local authority and Transport for Greater Manchester (TfGM) is the regional transport executive within and controlled by Greater Manchester Combined Authority, a TfN Constituent Authority, the mayor of which is a TfN Board member.
+During the year TfGM has provided communications technology to the organisation on a contractual basis but this has now ended.
+TfN's Manchester based office space was leased from TfGM up to September 2023 at which point TfN moved to Manchester City Council ("MCC") offices.
+In total, TfN incurred expenditure of £0.19m (2024: £0.08m) with MCC and recognised a small surplus of £0.05m (2024 expenditure: £0.12m) with TfGM, the latter mainly relating to final accounting associated with our previous office space.